JHLSam/LinReg/README.md

 # LinReg
-Computation and plotting of linear model
+Computation and plotting of linear model of Thermal Noise Experiment